 Individualized obstetric care is provided by a highly skilled and diverse team of nurses and physicians.

-Services provided in the Family Birth Center include labor and delivery, post-partum care, well newborn nursery care.
+Services provided in the Family Birthing Center include labor and delivery (including C-sections), post-partum care, and well newborn nursery care.
 The Center features a state-of-the-art centralized fetal monitoring system and a secure, limited-access nursery.

 The family birthing center is staffed by experienced registered nurses who are all certified in neonatal resuscitation.
 Lactation consultants and childbirth education courses are available.